 There has never been a better time to promote a B2B, technology or SaaS business through paid search.
 Marketers are learning the importance of increasing online leads and finding that paid advertising is a creative and effective way to increase their customer acquisition.

 A recent Microsoft Retail Survey indicates there are plenty of opportunities for businesses to connect to their audience in different ways.
 Between the new working from home and other lifestyle shifts of blended schedules and trends, this has affected all businesses.
-It is now time to be where your audience is and search advertising can help you generate instant and converting traffic along with finding that audience.
+It is now time to be where your audience is and search advertising can help you generate instant and engaged traffic along with finding that audience.

 Microsoft Retail Survey Marketplace trends COVID-19 vs. Pre-COVID-19: